code-lab-org/nost-tools/docs/source/operators_guide/modules/nost_publisher_consumer_example.rst

 5. Observe the messages being received in the consumer terminal.

-Understanding the NOST Tools Implementation
+Understanding the NOS-T Implementation
 -----------------------------------------

-This example demonstrates several key NOST Tools concepts:
+This example demonstrates several key NOS-T concepts:

 1. **Connection Configuration**: The ``ConnectionConfig`` class loads broker settings from a YAML file.
 2. **Managed Application**: The ``ManagedApplication`` class handles connection management and message routing.